 The Group's dependence on IAG affects primarily the Adolfo Suárez Madrid-Barajas and Josep Tarradellas Barcelona-El Prat airports.
-IAG is the main operator in both the Adolfo Suárez Madrid-Barajas Airport (Iberia's main hub), with 40.0% of the total passenger air traffic volume in 2018, and the Josep Tarradellas Barcelona-El Prat Airport, with 43.2% of the total passenger air traffic volume in the same year (most of which originated from Vueling).
-The corresponding volumes during the nine-month period ended 30 September 2019 were 39.9% and 44.0%, respectively.
+IAG is the main operator in both the Adolfo Suárez Madrid-Barajas Airport (Iberia's main hub), with 37.7% of the total passenger air traffic volume in 2019, and the Josep Tarradellas Barcelona-El Prat Airport, with 44.2% of the total passenger air traffic volume in the same year (most of which originated from Vueling).
+The corresponding volumes during the nine-month period ended 30 September 2020 were 42.3%% and 46.5%, respectively.

 Low-cost airlines such as Ryanair also have a significant impact on the Group's business.
-In 2018, 17.8% of the total passenger air traffic volume in the Group's network was served by Ryanair (18.2% in the nine-month period ended 30 September 2019).
-Overall, low-cost airlines, including Vueling and Iberia Express, accounted for 55.4% of total passenger air traffic in the Group's network during 2018, and 57.8% during the first nine months of 2019.
+In 2019, 18.2% of the total passenger air traffic volume in the Group's network was served by Ryanair (17.9% in the nine-month period ended 30 September 2020).
+Overall, low-cost airlines, including Vueling and Iberia Express, accounted for 57.6% of total passenger air traffic in the Group's network during 2019, and 56.6% during the first nine months of 2020.
 As opposed to leading low-cost airlines, there are certain low-cost airlines operating without consolidated business models.
 In a context of cost increases, a margin reduction or an oversupply, these companies may no longer be profitable and cease to operate.

 None of these airlines are obligated to continue to operate in the Group's airports, and there can be no assurances that, if any of these airlines reduced their use of the Group's airports, the Group would be able to replace any lost revenue with revenue from other airlines.
-In addition, any factors affecting these airlines or alliances, such as changes in their strategy (particularly the continued use of the Adolfo Suárez Madrid-Barajas and Josep Tarradellas Barcelona-El Prat airports as hubs), financial difficulties (including insolvency or liquidation), closing of routes or relocation of routes to airports outside of the Group's network and other factors that may affect such airlines or the alliances to which they belong, could adversely affect the levels of passenger traffic and aircraft operations at the Group's airports and, as a result, could materially adversely affect the Group's business, financial condition and results of operations.
+In addition, any factors affecting these airlines or alliances, such as changes in their strategy (particularly the continued use of the Adolfo Suárez Madrid-Barajas and Josep Tarradellas Barcelona-El Prat airports as hubs), financial difficulties (including insolvency or liquidation), closing of routes or relocation of routes to airports outside of the Group's network and other factors that may affect such airlines or the alliances to which they belong, could adversely affect the levels of passenger traffic and aircraft operations at the Group's airports as further explained in the risk factor entitled " Brexit: Since the Group mainly operates in Europe and the United Kingdom, it is particularly exposed to the risks associated with the withdrawal of the United Kingdom from the European Union" and, as a result, could materially adversely affect the Group's business, financial condition and results of operations.